 A well-designed Canonical has the following characteristics:

-At a technical definition: it’s an object that is solely comprised of constrained attributes, data structures, and their hierarchical relationships amongst themselves.
+At a technical definition: it’s an object that is solely comprised of constrained attributes, data structures, and their hierarchical relationships..

 At a business definition: It’s a super-set of all attributes required for a specific business process to be defined and executed across a range of technologies, processes, and external and internal entities.